Dansby Swanson Player Props: Cubs vs. Reds

 Dansby Swanson At The Plate (2022)

-- Among the qualified batters in MLB play last year, his batting average ranked 33rd, his on-base percentage ranked 63rd, and he was 49th in the league in slugging.
+- Among qualifying hitters last season, he ranked 33rd in batting average, while his on-base percentage ranked 63rd and he was 49th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.